diogoneves07/bemtvjs/README.md

 const btn = `button[Click me!]`;
 ```

-This syntax is a normal `string`, bemtv understands and can convert to HTML, we call it “Brackethtml” it reduces the redundancy of HTML and still can be easily understood as HTML, besides supporting HTML normally.
+This syntax is called “Brackethtml” it reduces the redundancy of HTML and still can be easily understood as HTML, in addition to supporting HTML normally.

 #### Brackethtml + CSS-in-JS ([goober](https://github.com/cristianbote/goober))